pkpio/fitbit-googlefit/README.md

 # Setup
 ----------------------------
 You have to register your own Fitbit and Google Fit applications.
 This setup is a one time thing.
-If you doing this on a system without a display, refer to Headless Authentication section below.

 1. Install dependencies
 -------------------